E3SM-Project/datasm/docs/getting_started.md

 # The E3SM Automated Warehouse

-The E3SM Automated Warehouse (`warehouse`) library automates complex nested workflows for handling E3SM outputs.
+The E3SM Automated Warehouse (`e3sm_warehouse`) library automates complex nested workflows for handling E3SM outputs.
 These workflows use conditional branching based on the success or failure of the jobs within the workflows.
 The jobs include `extract`, `validate`, `postprocess`, and `publish`.

 - **_Note: The warehouse is currently in active development, so many planned features may be a work in progress, missing, or broken._**